A Survey on the Evolution of Stream Processing Systems: State Management

-A strict form of transactional processing in data streaming is employing a transaction per local action.
+A form of consistent processing in data streaming is employing a transaction per local action.
 Google's Millwheel, the cloud runtime for the dataflow data streaming service, employs such a strategy.
-Millwheel uses BigTable to commit each full compute action which includes: input events, state transitions and generated output, as depicted in \autoref{fig:millwheel}.
+Millwheel uses BigTable to commit each full compute action which includes: input events, state transitions and generated output.
 The act of committing these actions is also called a ``strong production'' in Millwheel.

-Action-driven transactional stream processing is an approach which, seemingly, induces high latency overhead.
+Persisting state of an operator per output event, is an approach which seemingly induces high latency overhead.
 However, traditional database optimizations can be used to speed up commit and state read times.
 Write ahead logging, blind writes, bloom filters, and batch commits at the storage layer can be used to reduce the commit latency.
-More importantly, since the order of actions is predefined at commit time, action-driven transactional processing offers deterministic executions, a property not guaranteed by epoch-based approaches.
-In addition, the approach has important effects on consistency as perceived by applications that consume the system's output.
-This follows from the fact that ``exactly-once processing'' in this context relates to each action being atomically committed, as we will discuss in Section~\ref{subsub:output-commit}.
+More importantly, since the order of actions is predefined at commit time, state persistence on a per-event basis also guarantees deterministic executions.
+In addition, this approach has important effects on consistency as perceived by applications that consume the system's output.
+This follows from the fact that ``exactly-once processing'' in this context relates to each action being atomically committed, as we discuss in Section~\ref{subsub:output-commit}.